CALL ONE CLARION NOW 1-863-261-8388

 Cistern Tank Liner Installation

-Cistern tank liner installation can vary depending on your location and the type of cistern that you have.
-In general, liners are typically installed either through fittings located on the tank, outside bands placed around excess fabric on the cistern tank or inside installation through the top of the liner and the top of the tank.
+Cistern tank liner installation methods can vary depending on your location, tank structure, and specific project requirements.
+In general, liners are installed either by using pre-existing fittings on the tank, securing exterior bands around excess liner fabric, or anchoring from inside the tank using the top opening.

 Cistern Tank Liner Installation Step-By-Step

-• Measure 1" from each edge of the battening section and drill the bolt through the cistern wall, geotextile and the battening.
-Measure every 12" from those drill holes, and drill remaining holes.
-Remove the battening.
+• Measure 1 inch from each edge of the battening section.
+Drill through the cistern wall, geotextile, and battening.
+Measure every 12 inches between original drill points and drill the remaining holes.
+Remove and set aside the battening.

-• Roll out Cistern liner and place into the tank.
-Verify the liner is in the correct position and extends to the top of the tank.
-Smooth out bottom corners and weigh down with sandbag to keep in place.
+• Roll out the cistern liner and carefully place it inside the tank.
+Verify the liner is centered correctly and extends to the top edges of the tank.
+Smooth out the bottom corners and weigh them down with sandbags to prevent shifting.

-• While holding the battening against the liner and side of the tank, mark the drill holes on the liner for that section of battening.
-Remove and set aside the battening, drill through the liner and tank wall at each mark.
+• Hold the battening against the liner and tank wall.
+Mark each drill hole location directly on the liner.
+Remove the battening and drill through both the liner and cistern wall at the marked points.

-• Fold back liner, and drive the wedge anchors partially into the drilled holes using a hammer, being sure to leave bolt threaded onto the anchor.
+• Fold the liner back and partially drive wedge anchors into the drilled holes using a hammer, ensuring bolts remain threaded onto the anchors.

-• Stretch gasket material taut over the wedge anchors and hammer anchors through, securing the gasket to the side of the tank.
-Leave space for application of Sikaflex between the gasket and tank liner.
+• Stretch the gasket material tightly over the wedge anchors and hammer them through to secure the gasket to the tank wall.
+Ensure there is space left for Sikaflex application between the gasket and liner.

-• While wearing gloves, apply small beads of Sikaflex under the gasket, through and around the wedge anchors and around the entire perimeter of the tank.
+• Wearing gloves, apply continuous small beads of Sikaflex underneath the gasket, around the wedge anchors, and along the full perimeter of the tank.

-• Hammer the battening back over the liner and wedge anchors, applying pressure to secure the Sikaflex.
+• Hammer the battening back over the liner and wedge anchors, applying even pressure to seal the Sikaflex into place.
+Secure the battening firmly by fastening nuts and washers onto the wedge anchors.

-Repeat these steps for each section of battening.
+Repeat these steps for each section of battening until the liner is completely installed and secured.

 Visit our Containment Liners page for other tank and industrial liner options.